foyay

 What’s more about them?

-There are many more to view transitions than that, like transitioning specific elements and handling their state changes between pages, but personally i find these 3 lines of css to be the greatest feature of it.
+There is much more to view transitions than that, like transitioning specific elements and handling their state changes between pages, but personally I find these 3 lines of css to be the greatest feature of it.

 You can explore more about view transitions in the MDN documentation.